MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 ### Ranking Quality
 We measure the ranking quality using NDCG during the early stages of progressive indexing.
 This evaluates the ranking quality when the time-to-insight is significantly reduced.
-Specifically, we focus on querying Thetis in the very early stages of progressive indexing.
+Specifically, we focus on querying the baselines in the very early stages of progressive indexing.

+#### Thetis
 Start progressive indexing in Thetis, as described above, and run immediately the following script to start the experiment.
 Pass a period in seconds that indicates how long to wait until we execute a query again.
 Pass also the number of queries to execute at every time point.